Join the Agile (R)Evolution

 Agile product development

+Better, customer-orientated products in less time.
+The goal is clear - the way to get there requires that the problem, team, structure and method fit together.
 What problem do your customers really want to solve?
-Who do you need in this process?
-What does a dynamic development cycle look like for you?
+Who belongs in this process?
+What does your dynamic development cycle look like?